 - Yearly secondary school records that indicate the courses taken and grades/marks received;

 - Yearly records from each college or university attended that indicate the number of lecture and/or laboratory hours per week, per course, and the grade received in each course (for transfer students only); and

 - Official documents verifying the award of all secondary school diplomas and/or academic certificates with the title and date conferred.

 USC requires either the SAT or the ACT (with the optional Writing test) scores from all first-year (freshman) applicants.

-All international applicants (first-year and transfer) whose native language is not English must take the TOEFL.
-International first-year applicants with minimum scores of 600 on SAT Critical Reading or 27 on ACT English are exempt from taking the TOEFL.
-The TOEFL must have been taken within the past two years from application date.
+All international applicants (first-year and transfer) whose native language is not English must take the TOEFL, IELTS or PTE.
+International first-year applicants with minimum scores of 600 on SAT Critical Reading or 27 on ACT English are exempt from taking the TOEFL, IELTS or PTE.
+These exams must have been taken within the past two years from application date.

 English Proficiency Requirements